streem/streem-sdk-android/README.md

     Streem.get().getRequiredPermissions()
 ```

 You can also input your application's `context` to `getMissingPermissions` and it will return only the permissions that you are missing in order for Streem to work as expected.
-This can be called like so:

 Java: